aradwann/eenergy/README.md

 - **High-Performance Backend**: Built with Go and gRPC for a fast, efficient, and scalable backend service.
 - **Job Queueing**: Leverages Redis for queueing jobs, such as sending verification emails to newly registered users.
 - **Containerization**: Utilizes Docker for easy deployment and scaling.
-- **Logging and Monitoring**: Incorporates Loki, Promtail, and Grafana for comprehensive logging and real-time monitoring.
+- **Observability**: Adopt OpenTelemetry observability standard that incorporates Loki, Promtail for logs, Jaeger for traces, Prometheus for metrics, and Grafana for a comprehensive real-time monitoring dashboard.

 - **Reliable Data Storage**: Uses PostgreSQL as the database, enhanced with stored procedures for efficient data management.

 ## Tools to Install